dpwanjala/config/README.md

 # config
-provisioning configurations and apps for environments
+Provisioning configurations and apps for environments